phidatahq/demo-agents/README.md

 ## Demo Agents

-This repo contains the code for running an AI Api in 2 environments:
+This repo contains the code for running phidata demo-agents in 2 environments:

 1. `dev`: A development environment running locally on docker
 2. `prd`: A production environment running on AWS ECS